 The legislation would be a world first complimenting the wider investment and measures the government has put in place to ensure the UK has one of the best electric vehicle infrastructure networks in the world – as part of the £1.5 billion Road to Zero Strategy.

-If the planned changes to building regulations are approved it will mean that house builders will have to install charge points so that new homeowners can easily charge their plug-in hybrids and electric cars outside their own home.
-For those who don't have off street parking, the Government is researching projects that include wireless charge points and charge points that rise up from the pavement.
+If the planned changes to building regulations are approved it will mean that house builders will have to install charge points so that every new homeowner will be able to charge their plug-in hybrids and electric cars outside their own home.
+For those without off street parking, the Government is researching projects that include wireless charge points and charge points that rise up from the pavement.

 What are the benefits of electric cars?